Hairy Bikers' chocolate Yule log

 - Meanwhile, make the icing.
 Melt the chocolate in a heatproof bowl over a pan of simmering water, or in the microwave.
 Remove from the heat and leave to cool, but do not allow it to set.
 Put the icing sugar in a food processor, add the butter and blitz until smooth.
 Add the coffee essence and 2 tablespoons of melted chocolate, then blend until smooth.
 Make sure the chocolate is cool, or it will melt the butter.

 - Take just over half the icing mixture out of the processor and put it in a bowl to use for the filling.
 With the motor running, slowly add the remaining chocolate to the icing mixture in the processor and blend until smooth.
 This will be used for icing the cake.

 - When the cake is cool, trim off the crusty edges.
 Using a palette knife or spatula, spread the filling over the cake, taking it right to the edges.
 Starting at one of the long sides, gently roll up the sponge, keeping the first roll fairly tight so it forms a good spiral shape.
 Spread the icing evenly over the cake and drag a fork through it to resemble the ridges on the bark of a tree.

 - Chill for at least 30 minutes to allow the icing to set.
-Decorate with sifted icing sugar.
+Decorate your chocolate log with sifted icing sugar.

 This recipe is taken from The Hairy Bikers’ 12 Days of Christmas, which is published by Weidenfeld & Nicolson, £20.00.